Daniel Hondo

-Daniel Hondo (born 8 March 1982) is a former Zimbabwean cricketer and a current rugby union player.
+Daniel Hondo (born 8 March 1982) is a former Zimbabwean rugby international and a cricketer.
 He was a right-handed batsman and a right-arm medium-fast bowler who played for Mashonaland A. He was born in Harare.
-He plays rugby union as a centre.
+He played rugby union as a centre for Zimbabwe and was captain.

 Cricket career

 Hondo made a single first-class appearance, during the 2001-02 Logan Cup, against Midlands.
 He scored 7 not out from the lower order in the first innings in which he batted, and seven from the opening order in the second innings.
 Hondo bowled two overs during the match, conceding 21 runs.

 In December 2020, he was selected to play for the Southern Rocks in the 2020–21 Logan Cup.

 Rugby career

-Hondo turned to rugby in adult life (a sport he played alongside cricket at Churchill Boys High), and is currently the captain of the Zimbabwe rugby team.
+Hondo turned to Rugby in adult life (a Sport he played alongside cricket at Churchill Boys High), and was the captain of the Zimbabwe rugby team.

 He grew up playing rugby and cricket alongside his older brothers, Donald and Douglas (former Zimbabwe Test cricketer).

 Although he represented Zimbabwe at age-group level in cricket, Daniel is better known as a rugby player, forming a formidable centre-pairing at Harare Sports Club with Zimbabwe rugby great John Ewing in his early 20s.

 He was awarded a rugby scholarship at Hartpury College in the UK, where he excelled under Zimbabwean-born coach Liam Middleton, representing the British Universities Select Side (also coached by Middleton).